silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 sudo ./bloom
 ```

-The wizard includes the following values:
+The wizard includes the following steps:

 **First node**